 For a Street Fighter movie, I was surprised how few of those characters show up.
 There’s the aforementioned Ryu and Akuma, but there’s Gouken (only in backstory), Ken, and Sakura.
 The latter two have issues on their own.
 Ken barely does anything and spends a good amount of time getting stopped by that old man and is sat on by him despite Ken being bigger and stronger than him.
 That was ridiculous.
 Sakura has a bigger role and the sparring match she has with Ryu mid-way through the film made her more useful of a character than Alpha: The Animation, but her voice acting in the Japanese version was just off.
 She had a lower voice which gave her a different personality.
-Sure, she still looks up to Ryu, but she sounds older than what she is and comes across as stalker-ish with how she comes all the way from Tokyo to this small rural Japanese town.
+Sure, she still looks up to Ryu, but she sounds older than she is and comes across as stalker-ish with how she comes all the way from Tokyo to this small rural Japanese town.

 The animation was the most disappointing aspect especially given who animated Alpha: Generations.
 Since it’s a mid-00s movie, it’s all glossy, but it is way too reliant on CGI that looks dated.
 It reminded me of the worst elements of Noein from an animation perspective, but at least Noein had better animation and a much better story.
 The characters get off-model all the time and Akuma just looks plain hideous and not cool like he did in the games or even Alpha: The Animation.
 What made this even more frustrating was who animated it: Studio A. P. P. P. I still think they are an underrated animation studio, but this is one of their worst projects.
 These are the same people who animated Roujin Z and Kurogane Communication.
 That movie and TV series were both made in the 90s and they were both more impressive than Alpha: Generations.
 Maybe if KSS animated this Street Fighter movie, I would be way more forgiving, but given A. P. P. P.’s track record, it’s just appalling.
 Street Fighter Alpha: Generations is just a sloppy mess of a short film.
 The characters are boring, the fight scenes weren’t even all that impressive, and the shiny, yet abysmal animation was infuriating.
 I’d even say that I’d rather watch the horrible Street Fighter cartoon over this because at least it’s laughably bad.
 Speaking of that cartoon, should everyone pass Alpha: Generations to watch something else?